yugisu/diffusion-vpr/docs/supervised-baseline.md

 Training data consists of pictures from 9 different flights shot on a Mavic-like drone in nadir, and a large satellite image of the location of the flight.

+This dataset provides UAV images as standalone images, and satellite images in a form of a large satellite shot in TIFF format.
+So it's up to us to chunk the satellite images for further usage.
+We chunk the satellite imagery to loosely match UAV images' granularity, and produce 256x256 chunks with stride of `size//4` to ensure UAV shots have a close enough chunk with similar coordinates and similar ground coverage.

 Training flights: `["01", "02", "04", "05", "06", "08", "09", "10", "11"]`, validation flight: `"03"`.
 The flights and a sample of the training data can be visually inspected in `notebooks/0-explore-visloc.ipynb`.

 Augmentations for UAV/satellite imagery include affine transforms, rotations, crops, and color alterations, and can be found in `src/datasets/visloc.py`.
 The order of these transforms is crucial, one experiment has been failed due to crops before applying geometric transforms, introducing black corners in images and corrupting training samples.